yungyuc/ynote/writing/2016/resource/index.rst

     // copy the first shared pointer to use its counter auto ref2 = ref1;

-  Catchs abound in share pointers.
+  Catches abound in share pointers.
 Be careful.

 ``PyObject`` also uses reference counts in a similar way.
 So all we need to do is to let ``PyObject`` and the shared pointer know the reference count of each